JianGoForIt/YellowFin_Pytorch/README.md

   * If the loss explodes after a very small number of iterations, you may want to lower the init lr to prevent the explosion at the beginining.

-  * We also have users reporting to use regularizer to avoid initial explosions.
+  * We also have users reporting to use regularizer to avoid explosions.

 * If you want to use the typical lr-dropping technique after a ceritain number of epochs, or you want to more finely control the learning rate, please use ```set_lr_factor()``` in the YFOptimizer class.
 More details can be found [here](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/tuner_utils/yellowfin.py#L22).